-- V Up to \$1500 pa

-- T 1 year with the possibility of renewal
+- Up to \$1,500 pa - 1 year with the possibility of renewal

-- C Available to students enrolled in any year of a full-time course.
-Candidates must be the children or grandchildren of Alumni of the University of New South Wales and may be either permanent residents of Australia or international students.
-Applications close 13 January.
+The scholarships are available to students enrolled in any year of a full-time undergraduate course.
+Candidates must be the children or grandchildren of alumni of the University of New South Wales.
+Applications close mid-January.